lalithpolepeddi/sightings/README.md

 This is a sample application for "How to Build an API with Python and Flask" on Tech.Pro.

+The data used for this application is a geocoded version of Infochimps's UFO Sightings dataset, and [can be downloaded here](https://www.dropbox.com/s/aoim0kwg7v30fii/sightings.tsv).

 This repo has the following checkpoints

 * [00_configuration](https://github.com/cuttarug/sightings/tree/00_configuration)